KordonBleu/enslavism/readme.md

 #### new enslavism.Slave(masterWsUrl, userData, [authData])

-`userData` will be available to all clients and can contain whatever you want.
+`userData` will be available to all clients and can contain any JavaScript value.
 The optional argument `authData` in an object containing strings.
-It may be used to [autentificate slaves](#event-slave).
+It may be used to [authenticate slaves](#event-slaveauth).

 ```javascript
 let slave = new enslavism.Slave('ws://localhost:8081', {